opencompl/riscv-paper-experiments/snitch/README.md

 * [`examples/`](examples/) - Minimal examples, serve as smoke tests for the simulation toolchain

 **Note: `opencompl` members seems not to have enough rights to push packages to the organization's package registry.
-The image built from [`docker/Dockerfile`](docker/Dockerfile) is currently made available available at:
+The image built from [`docker/Dockerfile`](docker/Dockerfile) is currently made available at:
 [`ghcr.io/nazavode/snitch-toolchain:latest`](https://github.com/users/nazavode/packages/container/package/snitch-toolchain)**